turbolytics/latte/README.md

 <img width="598" alt="Screenshot 2024-01-03 at 6 38 59 AM" src="https://github.com/turbolytics/signals-collector/assets/151242797/4981607a-6dd9-49e8-8781-402b1e816c91">

-Signals Collector is a new class of tooling for Extract Transform and Aggregation (ETA).
-Signals collector aggregates data at the source and only emits the aggregations for downstream processing in the datalake or datawarehouse:
+latte is a new class of tooling for Extract Transform and Aggregation (ETA). latte aggregates data at the source and only emits the aggregations for downstream processing in the datalake or datawarehouse:

 <img width="600" alt="Screenshot 2023-12-24 at 9 02 52 AM" src="https://github.com/turbolytics/signals-collector/assets/151242797/f32cf84c-e05f-4a59-8040-8f3cc74b04a6">